Instruction: DIY filament dry box – the ANYBOX V2

 PTFE tubes: Besides the OD4 ID3 (outer diameter 4 mm and inner diameter 3 mm) it is also possible to build the filament box with OD4 ID2 and OD5 ID3 tubes.
 Use tubes with an inner diameter of 3 mm if the box is built for 2.85 mm filament.
 But I also recommend the ID3 tubes in variant B with long filament guides, as the friction in the ID2 tubes on longer distances is higher, especially with rough filament (matt colors).
 Depending on the version you are going to build more or less tube length is needed.

-Silica Gel: If you got other silica gel bags or if you prefer loose silica gel, then download the free 3D print files of the silica gel box.
-With this free addon loose silica gel can be used in the filament dry box.
+Silica Gel: If you already got other silica gel bags or if you prefer loose desiccant, then download the 3D print files of the DIY silica gel box.
+With this free addon loose silica gel granules can be used in the filament dry box.

 Additional parts

-To check the humidity level in the box, a hygrometer* can be bought for about 14 EUR.
+To check the humidity level in the box, a hygrometer (Amazon.com US)* can be bought for about 8 USD.
 The measuring range for the humidity starts with these hobby devices only at 10% to 20%, that means even if the measuring device shows these values and not 0% everything is fine.

 Required tools